Financial Samurai

 3) Make your predictions known.

-You don’t have to publish your thesis for everybody to read like I do on Financial Samurai.
-But you need to have someone read your thesis to hold yourself accountable.
+You don't have to publish your thesis for everybody to read like I do on Financial Samurai.
+But if you want to get rich, you need to have someone read your thesis to hold yourself accountable.
 When you turn out to be wrong, analyze why.
-When you turn out to be right, make sure you aren’t confusing brains with a bull market.
+When you turn out to be right, make sure you aren't confusing brains with a bull market.

 If all you do is talk about an idea and never put money to work, you are wasting everybody’s time.
 Making money is all about mobilizing capital and executing.
 Just make sure you invest in a risk-appropriate manner.
 There is no sure thing!